Taywee/args/README.md

 This is designed to somewhat replicate the behavior of Python's argparse, but in C++, with static type checking, and hopefully a lot faster.

+It's probably slower than some other C++ argument-parsing libraries (especially with its heavy use of inheritence), but it should be more flexible than most.

 UTF-8 support is limited at best.
 No normalization is performed, so non-ascii characters are very best kept out of flags, and combined glyphs are probably going to mess up help output if you use it.